JotaRandom/LMAE/README.md

 ### 1.13 - Important Changes to the New System
 Enable NetworkManager:
 `systemctl enable --now NetworkManager`
+- Inside your newly installed arch if you properly installed NewtorkManager now you can summon it outside X11 or ayland by using `nmtui`.

 ## Step 2 - Setting Up the Desktop Environment